Beverley McLachlin

 Beverley Marian McLachlin PC CC (born September 7, 1943) is a Canadian jurist and author who served as the 17th chief justice of Canada from 2000 to 2017.
 She is the longest-serving chief justice in Canadian history and the first woman to hold the position.

-In July 2018, McLachlin began a three-year term as a non-permanent judge on the Hong Kong Court of Final Appeal, the first Canadian jurist nominated to the post.
-She was re-appointed for a second three-year term in 2021.

-Early life and education
+Early life and family

 McLachlin was born Beverley Gietz in Pincher Creek, Alberta, the eldest child of Eleanora Marian (née Kruschell) and Ernest Gietz.
 Her parents, who were of German descent, were "fundamentalist Christians" of the Pentecostal Church.
 She received a B.A. and an M.A. in philosophy as well as an LL.B. degree (winning the gold medal as top student, and serving as notes editor of the Alberta Law Review) from the University of Alberta.
-She was called to the bar of Alberta in 1969, and to the Bar of British Columbia in 1971.
-McLachlin practised law from 1969 until 1975.
-From 1974 to 1981, she was a professor at the University of British Columbia.

 McLachlin has one son, Angus (born 1976), from her first marriage to Roderick McLachlin, who took care of much of Angus's upbringing.
 Roderick McLachlin died of cancer in 1988, a few days after she was appointed chief justice of the B.C.
 Supreme Court.
 In 1992, McLachlin married Frank McArdle, a lawyer and the executive director of the Canadian Superior Courts Judges Association.

-Judicial career

-Canada
+Career

+Lawyer and professor (1969–1981)

+McLachlin was called to the bar of Alberta in 1969 where she worked with the Edmonton firm of Wood, Moir, Hyde & Ross.
+In 1971 she moved to British Columbia and was called to the British Columbia bar, working for the firm Bull Housser Tupper from 1972 until 1975.

+From 1974 to 1981, she was a professor at the University of British Columbia.

+Lower court judge (1981–1989)

 In April 1981, McLachlin was appointed to the County Court of Vancouver.
 Five months later, in September 1981, she was appointed to the Supreme Court of British Columbia.
 In December 1985, McLachlin was appointed to the British Columbia Court of Appeal.

 In September 1988, McLachlin was appointed Chief Justice of the Supreme Court of British Columbia.

+Supreme Court judge (1989–2017)

-She was nominated by Brian Mulroney to be made a puisne justice to the Supreme Court of Canada on March 30, 1989.
-On the advice of Jean Chrétien, McLachlin was appointed the chief justice of Canada on January 7, 2000.
+McLachlin was nominated by Brian Mulroney to be made a puisne justice to the Supreme Court of Canada on March 30, 1989, and an ex-officio member of the Queen's Privy Council for Canada.
+Among early contributions to the judicial institution, she wrote the majority judgment in: